 Here’s a video that will neatly explain the difference between AWS, Azure, and GCP:

 These materials will help you attain a theoretical understanding of Cloud Computing.
 Further, you can dive deep into these concepts by implementing them practically.
 The concepts including compute, storage, database, networks, load balancing and scaling, cloud monitoring, and application migration will make you an expert in Cloud Computing.

-You can learn all these on your own by simply signing up with us for our dedicated AWS Solutions Architect Training Program.
+You can learn all these on your own by simply signing up with us for our dedicated AWS Online Course.
 This program is mentored by subject-matter experts who have more than 10 years of experience in the industry.
 The course covers various concepts of Cloud Architect from scratch and includes apt practical demonstrations and hands-on assignments.
 Upon completing the training, you will be well-versed to appear for the official AWS Cloud Architect Certification exam.